Mesn1r/SimpleTPI/README.md

 writing these materials for myself and for educational purposes .i will write long explanetion about every line of code for better understanding ..

-after reading the script and understaing its all for educational purposes.

 so what is thread access injection ?